GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 In the automotive domain, emotions are particularly relevant for assessing user satisfaction in different driving modes, such as autonomous driving and manual control.
 Our system aims to provide an innovative service that evaluates passenger experiences automatically, based on their perceived emotions.
 This service can be utilized by companies offering ride-hailing and driving services, enabling them to assess the quality of drivers or autonomous driving systems and improve customer satisfaction.
 By analyzing passengers’ emotional states during a ride, the system delivers insights that help identify strengths and areas for improvement, fostering better service quality and user trust.

-Facial Emotion Recognition (FER) emerges as a key technology in this context.
+Facial Expression Recognition (FER) emerges as a key technology in this context.
 By analyzing facial expressions, FER systems infer users’ emotional states in real-time, providing an objective evaluation of their experiences.
 This capability is especially valuable in ride-hailing services, where customer feedback is essential for evaluating and enhancing driving performance.

 However, implementing FER in constrained environments like in-car systems poses unique challenges.
 Factors such as limited computational resources, varying environmental conditions (e.g., lighting, seating positions), and privacy concerns must be addressed to create effective solutions.
 This study investigates these challenges, building the foundation for a system that leverages FER to improve passenger satisfaction and trust in driving technologies.

 ## 1.1.
 Emotion Recognition: Applications and Challenges

 Emotions are complex psychological states that encompass subjective experiences, physiological responses, and behavioral expressions.
 They play a crucial role in shaping human cognition, influencing decision-making, perception, and social interactions.
 Understanding and categorizing emotions has been a focus of psychological research, leading to the development of various theoretical models.
-These frameworks have laid the foundation for technologies like Facial Emotion Recognition (FER), which aim to interpret emotions from observable cues such as facial expressions.

 ### 1.1.1.
 Emotion Classifications